 \section{Introduction}

-Open Source Software (OSS) makes up a public good estimated to be part 96 percent of todays software stacks~\citep{synopsis2025survey}.
-The OSS licencing regime enables the software to be freely reused, inspected, modified, and redistributed, and by extension enabling a collaborative form for development shown to have substantive impact on both the GDP~\citep{blind2021impact}, and increased competitiveness and growth of national tech industries~\citep{nagle2019government}.
-A study brings light on the value generated both from a supply and demand side perspective, with figures between \$1.22-6.22 billion, and \$2.59-13.18 trillion respectively~\citep{hoffmann2024value}.
-The potential that OSS brings as an instrument for software reuse and collaborative development is accordingly significant, and a pivotal tool to be used in the digital transformation of the public sector.
+Open Source Software (OSS) constitutes a public good, estimated to be present in 96 per cent of today’s software stacks~\cite{synopsis2025survey}.
+The OSS licensing regime allows the software to be freely reused, inspected, modified, and redistributed, and by extension enables a collaborative form for development shown to have a substantive impact on both the GDP~\cite{blind2021impact}, and increased competitiveness and growth of national tech industries~\cite{nagle2019government}.
+A study brings light on the value generated both from a supply and demand side perspective, with figures between \$1.22-6.22 billion, and \$2.59-13.18 trillion respectively~\cite{hoffmann2024value}.
+The potential of OSS as an instrument for software reuse and collaborative development is accordingly significant and a pivotal tool for the digital transformation of the public sector.

-On a European level, the importance has been stressed through consecutive Ministerial Declarations~\citep{ec2017tallin, ec2020berlin, ec2022strasbourg}, as well as in overarching visions~\citep{ec2021digitalcompass}, strategies~\citep{ec2020ossStrategy}, and legislative frameworks~\citep{ec2017interoperability}.
-Interoperability among digital infrastructure and service components, sovereignty in technical in technical sourcing and design decisions, and transparency into data collection and use are some of the more prominent policy goals being reiterated.
+At the European level, the importance has been stressed through successive Ministerial Declarations~\cite{ec2017tallin, ec2020berlin, ec2022strasbourg}, as well as in overarching visions~\cite{ec2021digitalcompass}, strategies~\cite{ec2020ossStrategy}, and legislative frameworks~\cite{ec2017interoperability}.
+Interoperability among digital infrastructure and service components, sovereignty in technical sourcing and design decisions, and transparency into data collection and use are some of the more prominent policy goals being reiterated.

-Also, in other parts such as the US and China, OSS has gained a prominent role in the long-term strategic programmes for digital transformation, as well as an awareness for the need to keep pace with technology development, attracting a skilled workforce, and proactively managing the increased threats of cyber security attacks.
-The importance of OSS as a carrier for innovation is additionally stressed in the context of developing countries, and in addressing the Sustainability Development Goals set out to be achieved by 2030.
-Despite the apparent awareness on the international scale, there is limited attention and awareness in following up on the overall progress, both in the international and national levels of government.
+Also, in other parts of the world, such as the US and China, OSS has gained a prominent role in the long-term strategic programmes for digital transformation, as well as an awareness of the need to keep pace with technology development, attracting a skilled workforce, and proactively manage the increased threats of cybersecurity attacks.
+The importance of OSS as a carrier of innovation is further stressed in the context of developing countries and in addressing the Sustainable Development Goals set to be achieved by 2030.
+Despite apparent awareness on the international scale, there is limited attention to and follow-up on overall progress at both the international and national levels of government.